AAKASHKSHETTY/AAKASHKSHETTY.github.io/_includes/about.md

 👋 Hi.
 I'm Aakash, a **Computer Science Graduate from NYU**.

 I have completed my Masters from **New York University** and BTech at **Narsee Monjee Institute of Management Studies**.
-I am currently a Machine Learning Intern at AI4CE Lab working on mapping NYC for autonomous vehicles.
+I am a Machine Learning Intern at AI4CE Lab working on mapping NYC for autonomous vehicles.

-I am currently working on [📸SuperSlam](https://github.com/adityamwagh/SuperSLAM){:target="_blank"} a collaborative effort with a fellow NYU and CMU graduates.
-I am also learning to streamline model training, packaging, validation, deployment, and monitoring to run ML projects consistently from end-to-end. [📖Made With ML MLOps Course](https://madewithml.com/){:target="_blank"}.
+I am also working on [📸SuperSlam](https://github.com/adityamwagh/SuperSLAM){:target="_blank"} with fellow NYU and CMU graduates, learning end-to-end machine learning operations (MLOps) through [📖Made With ML MLOps Course](https://madewithml.com/){:target="_blank"}.

-Occasionally, I enjoy reading fiction books and invest in equities.
-Learn [Algorithmic Trading](https://youtu.be/xfzGZB4HhEE?si=BGSL3jKev3ot74EN).
+I enjoy reading fiction books, traveling to different places and experiencing new cultures.